QR-Yang/final-work-for-pku-cxsjsx/README.md

-this is a QT project for pku students to have a better life
+This is a QT project for pku students to have a better life.
+Following is our demo.